bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 1. Light Exposure

-Light is the most powerful cue or zeitgeber for resetting your circadian rhythm.
+Light is the most powerful cue for resetting your circadian rhythm.
 Exposure to bright light in the morning helps advance your sleep phase, making you feel sleepy earlier at night.
-Conversely, exposure to artificial light at night—especially blue light from screens—can delay your sleep onset by interfering with melatonin production.
+Conversely, exposure to artificial light at night, especially blue light from screens, can delay sleep onset by interfering with melatonin production.

 2. Temperature

 Your body temperature naturally fluctuates throughout the day, reaching its lowest point in the early morning hours.
-A cooler environment signals your body that it’s time to sleep.
-This is where tools like the Bedfan come in handy.
-The Bedfan is designed to regulate the temperature under your sheets, helping you maintain the optimal coolness for restful sleep while preserving the balance between hot and cool conditions.
+A cooler environment signals your body that it’s time to sleep, and this is where tools like the bFan from www.bedfan.com come in handy.
+The bFan helps regulate the temperature under your sheets, allowing you to maintain the optimal coolness for restful sleep while balancing the hot and cool conditions.
+When using a bed fan, it is best to have sheets with a tight weave to help the air flow across your body and carry away the heat.

 3. Meal Timing

 Eating late at night can disrupt your sleep biorhythm by affecting your metabolism and hormone production.
-Aim to finish your last meal at least two to three hours before bedtime.
+Try to finish your last meal at least two to three hours before bedtime.

 4. Physical Activity

-Regular exercise can help synchronize your circadian rhythm, promoting a healthy balance between sleep and wakefulness, but intense workouts close to bedtime may have the opposite effect.
-Try to schedule vigorous activity earlier in the day.
+Regular exercise can help synchronize your circadian rhythm, promoting a healthy balance between sleep and wakefulness.
+Still, intense workouts close to bedtime might have the opposite effect, so try to schedule vigorous activity earlier in the day.

 5. Social and Work Schedules